jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 opportunity to delay entering the workforce in order to develop skills.
 The tools and technology at our fingertips blows away anything available 20 years
 ago: laptops, mobile, online tutorials, search.
-Human potential is boundless, and it's a shame when anyone squanders opportunity.
+Human potential is boundless, and it's a shame when anyone squanders the opportunity to learn.

 > "[T]he free, exploring mind of the individual human is the most valuable
 > thing in the world.
 And this I would fight for: the freedom of the mind to